Question: Is It Wrong Or A Sin For Christians To Get Angry?

 While at the same time taking comfort in knowing God will avenge his servants against all persecutors, in this life, and in the judgment.
 It’s best to try and resist becoming angry, but that is not going to always happen.

-So it may also be wise to try to avoid the things that anger you.
+So it may also be wise to try to avoid the people and things that anger you.
 So to answer the question, no it’s not a sin to get angry.
 But it is a sin to allow the anger to fester and grow into rebellion against God, his word, and his commandments.

 Luke 17:1-2